goat-io/goatpress/wp-app/wp-content/plugins/astra-sites/readme.txt

 > Astra Sites allows anyone to have a beautiful website in under 5 minutes while using all open source software.
 The theme is free, the plugin is free, it’s almost unbelievable.
 You have to see it with your own eyes. – Adam Preiser, WPCrafter

-= INTRODUCING STARTER TEMPLATES 2.0! =
+= INTRODUCING STARTER TEMPLATES 3.0! =

 The Astra Starter Sites plugin allowed you to import complete website demos, tweak them and build professional websites.

-With Starter Templates 2.0, you can now do that by importing specific pages, complete websites or even Elementor blocks that give you lots of flexibility to import only what you need.
+With Starter Templates 3.0, you can now do that by importing specific pages, complete websites or even Elementor blocks that give you lots of flexibility to import only what you need.

-= HIGHLIGHTS OF STARTER TEMPLATES 2.0 =
+= HIGHLIGHTS OF STARTER TEMPLATES 3.0 =

-- An improved and easier template search option.
-- Filters that let you pick templates of a specific page builder.
+- All new user interface to make it easier to select and customize the templates when you are building your website.
-- Ability to mark your favorite templates.
+- Amazing search to find the template suitable for your needs.
-- Easier way to fetch the latest templates with a single click.
-- Ability to import individual pages to mix-n-match and build websites.
+- Ability to try the logo, colors and typography before importing.
-- Option to inherit theme settings while importing a template.
-- Image search to import images from Pixabay through the WordPress Media Library.
-- Import ready Elementor blocks and templates through the page builder itself!

-= GET A WEBSITE LIVE IN 5 CLICKS! =

-1. Install and activate Starter Templates Plugin
-2. Select the page builder you wish to work with
-3. Pick a website / page demo that suits your needs
-4. Install required plugins with a single click
-5. Import the website / page template
-6. Done!
+- Improved stability.
+We have improved our importer, which already was very stable.
+Now after this release, imports will rarely fail.

 = FULL WEBSITE TEMPLATES FOR =